rhysd/gocaml/README.md

 ## Difference from Original MinCaml

 - MinCaml assumes external symbols' types are `int` when it can't be inferred.
-GoCaml does not have such an assumption.
-  GoCaml assumes unknown return type of external functions as `()` (`void` in C), but in other cases, falls into compilation error.
-  When you use nested external functions call, you need to clarify the return type of inner function call.
-For example, when `f` in
-  `g (f ())` returns `int`, you need to show it like `g ((f ()) + 0)`.
-Note that this pitfall does not occur for built-in functions because a compiler knows their types.
+GoCaml requires explicit declaration for external symbols with `external` syntax like OCaml.
+All external symbols (except for builtins) must be declared.
+Otherwise, undeclared symbols are reported undefined symbols as compilation error.
 - MinCaml allows `-` unary operator for float literal.
 So for example `-3.14` is valid but `-f` (where `f` is `float`) is not valid.
   GoCaml does not allow `-` unary operator for float values totally.
 You need to use `-.` unary operator instead (e.g. `-.3.14`).
 - GoCaml adds more operators. `*` and `/` for integers, `&&` and `||` for booleans.